-For GH002, our injectable 5-MeO-DMT product candidate, and GH003, our intranasal 5-MeO-DMT product candidate, we plan to either license or acquire the required delivery devices from third parties or work with a CDMO to develop such device and establish manufacturing capabilities for such device.
+For GH003, our intranasal mebufotenin product candidate, we plan to either license or acquire the required delivery devices from third parties or work with a CDMO to develop such device and establish manufacturing capabilities for such device.

-We expect that GH001, GH002 and GH003 along with the accompanying devices, will be regulated by the FDA as drug-device combination products.
+We expect that GH001 and GH003 along with the accompanying devices, will be regulated by the FDA as drug-device combination products.
+However, for GH002, this classification will depend on our final choice for its commercial presentation.